saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-14-lessons_vllm_llms.md

 - GPU busy: 95%+
 ```

-The most common way to enable support for concurrent users it to fork more API workers.
-If you are using FastAPI, running the server behind gunicorn handles concurrency effortlessly.
+The most common way to enable support for concurrent users is to fork more API workers.
+If you are using FastAPI, running the server behind gunicorn proxy handles concurrency effortlessly.